Atlético Español F.C.

-Atlético Español Fútbol Club was a Mexican professional football club based in Mexico City, that played in the Primera División, the top division of Mexican football, from 1971 to 1982.
+Atlético Español Fútbol Club, was a professional football club based in Mexico City.
+From 1971 to 1982, the club competed in Primera División, the top division of Mexican football, and played its home matches at Estadio Azteca.
+Founded in 1971, when a group of Spanish entrepreneurs acquired the franchise of Necaxa.
+The club was dissolved in 1982, after the franchise was acquired by Televisa.

 History

-Atlético Español was founded on September 19, 1971, when a group of Spanish entrepreneurs / business people decided to buy the franchise of what was then known as Necaxa and change their name to Atlético Español.
+Atlético Español was founded on 19 September 1971, when a group of Spanish entrepreneurs and business people bought the franchise of Necaxa and change their name to Atlético Español.
 The reason for the name change was due to their nationality and ideology in the world of business.
-The branded club were modeled on the defunct team Real Club España, with a similar name and kit to the predecessor.
-The team would immediately obtain the nickname Toros because in their badge was a bull next a football and the initials AE.
+The branded club were modeled on the defunct club Real Club España, with a similar name and kit to the predecessor.
+The club would immediately obtain the nickname Toros because in their badge was a bull next a football and the initials AE.

-Español characterized itself to be a team which was a fighter, but their start was not the ideal one since in the 1971–72 season they were a point away from descending to the 2nd division.
-Other teams fighting to avoid relegation that season were Club de Fútbol Torreón, Irapuato FC and Club Veracruz, in the end Irapuato FC would be the team to be relegated.
-For the 1972–73 season Atlético Español would reach the semifinals against Club León losing 5–4 in the third leg going all the way to penalties..
+Atlético Español characterized itself to be a team which was a fighter, but their start was not the ideal one since in the 1971–72 season they were a point away from descending to the 2nd division.
+Other teams fighting to avoid relegation that season were C.F.
+Torreón, Irapuato and Veracruz, in the end Irapuato would be the club to be relegated.
+For the 1972–73 season Atlético Español would reach the semifinals against Club León losing 5–4 in the third leg going all the way to penalties.

-In 1973–74 they would reach the final against a strong Cruz Azul.
-They would play a two legged tie in which Atlético Español would win the first leg 2–1 but lose the second 3–0, becoming the runner-up of the league.
+In the 1973–74 season, they would reach the final against Cruz Azul.
+They would play a two legged tie in which Atlético Español would win the first leg 2–1 but lose the second 3–0, finished as runners-up.

-In 1975 Atlético Español would win their first and only international title in the CONCACAF Champions' Cup 1975, they played the final against Transvaal of Suriname defeating them 5–1 in aggregate.
+Atlético Español would win their first and only international title in the 1975 CONCACAF Champions' Cup, defeating Transvaal 5–1 on aggregate.

-In 1976 they disputed the Copa Interamericana against Club Atlético Independiente of Argentina.
-Both games were played in Buenos Aires and after an aggregate score of 2–2 penalties needed to take place, Español losing the shootout to Independiente 4–2.
+In 1976, the club disputed the Copa Interamericana against Club Atlético Independiente.
+Both matches were played in Buenos Aires and after an aggregate score of 2–2 penalties needed to take place, losing the penalty shootout 4–2.

 Season 1980–81 Español would once again get into the liguilla getting 4th in group A led by Cruz Azul, who would lose the final against Pumas de la UNAM.
 For the season of 1981–82 they would dispute their ultimate ligulla getting to the quarterfinals versus Club de Fútbol Atlante, round they would lose 5–3 in aggregate.

 After 11 years as Atlético Español, the club owners unexpectedly sold the franchise, which was acquired by the Mexican television network Televisa.
 On July 21, 1982, the name and colours reverted to that of Necaxa, hoping to revive the tradition the team had left in Mexico City.